cameron-wags/rainbow_csv.nvim/README.md

 ## Overview
 Rainbow CSV has 2 main features:
-* Highlights csv columns in different rainbow colors.
+* Highlight csv columns in different rainbow colors.
-* Provides _SELECT_ and _UPDATE_ queries in RBQL: SQL-like transprogramming query language.
+* Provide _SELECT_ and _UPDATE_ queries in RBQL: SQL-like transprogramming query language.

 There are 2 ways to enable csv columns highlighting:
 1. CSV autodetection based on file content.
 File extension doesn't have to be .csv or .tsv